Starting Your Home Search

-Work with a realtor – For most buyers, a realtor is key to finding the right home.
-My recommendation is Nelson & Rebecca Yarmoloy of the Yarmoloy Group.
+Work with a realtor – For most buyers, a Realtor is key to finding the right home.

 Word-of-mouth – Tell everyone you know that you are looking for a new home.
 Surprising things sometimes happen.
 For example, you might hear about a home that is just becoming available on the market.

 Newspapers and real estate magazines – Check the new homes section in daily newspapers.
 Look for the free real estate magazines available at newsstands, convenience stores and other outlets.
 These publications are free and give pictures and short descriptions of homes for sale.

 The Internet – Check out real estate websites, such as realtor.ca.
 These websites give information and pictures of a wide range of properties.
 Most sites let you search by location, price, number of bedrooms, and other features.

 “For Sale” signs – Drive, bike or walk around a neighbourhood that interests you and look for “For Sale” signs.
 This is a good way to find homes that are being sold by the owner and are not listed with an agent.